garydsong/lovealarm/README.md

 **User Story**

-As Sam’s loverboy, I want to wake up at the exact same time as him even when we’re apart so that I can feel like our hearts are connected by our consciousness.
+As someone who loves Sam, I want to wake up at the exact same time as him even when we’re apart so that I can feel like our hearts are connected by our consciousness.

 **Acceptance Criteria**
 - [ ] A linked connecting between Sam(User1) and Me(User2)